A grieving family in Trump country is fighting to prevent more Covid-19 deaths

 Trump said many times during the campaign that the virus would disappear after November 3, suggesting it was a ploy by Democrats.

-"Oh, our own president saying, the day after the election that the coronavirus would disappear.
-Well, guess what, Mr. President, my mom died 15 days after your election and it didn't disappear," Strumpf said.
+"Oh, our own president saying, the day after the election that the coronavirus would disapp